 Ella is a small city located in the Badulla District of Uva Province.
-Enclosed by wilderness, dotted with tea plantations, and home to gorgeous waterfalls, I would definitely recommend visiting Ella in Sri Lanka because it will transport you away from your busy schedule and help you relax.
+Enclosed by wilderness, dotted with tea plantations, and home to gorgeous waterfalls, I would recommend visiting Ella in Sri Lanka because it will transport you away from your busy schedule and help you relax.

-Whatever you decide to do in the end doesn't really matter as long as you include Ella on your Sri Lanka itinerary as it's one of the best tourist destinations in Sri Lanka!
+Whatever you decide to do in the end doesn't matter as long as you include Ella on your Sri Lanka itinerary as it's one of the best tourist destinations in Sri Lanka!

 The best time to visit Ella is between January to April or August to December.

 Some people love Ella Rock for the hiking challenge it offers, while others get excited by the magnificent bird's-eye view at the top.
+Either way, it is one of the best things to do in South Sri Lanka!

 It's safer if you hire a tour guide as the trails can be quite complicated, and the entire hike takes more than 4 hours.
 But, that doesn't mean you can't do it by yourself!